andrea-mauro/java-virtual-threads-benchmark/RESULTS.md

 ### Comparing Spring Boot running with and without virtual threads

 We have our normal Java Spring Boot application running with traditional threads responding on port 8081 and the same application running with virtual threads responding on port 8082.
-Both expose two apis: `/demo/cpu-light` and `/demo/cpu-intensive`, where the first one simulates two blocking IO operations of 200ms each and the second adds a CPU intensive operation of 100ms.
+Both expose two apis: `/demo/cpu-light` and `/demo/cpu-intensive`, where the first one simulates two non-blocking IO operations of 200ms each and the second adds a CPU intensive operation of 100ms.
 The Tomcat server has been configured to run on a thread pool of 50 threads.

 #### Testing the CPU light scenario

 First some normal flow verification.
 We will use `ab` to send 1000 requests with concurrency 50 to the `/demo/cpu-light` endpoint of both services.
 Given that Tomcat can run the requests on 50 threads in parallel (on both services) we expect the requests to be served in 20 batches of 50 requests each.
-Every request should take around 400ms to be served, given the IO blocking operations simulated in the controller.
+Every request should take around 400ms to be served, given the IO non-blocking operations simulated in the controller.
 SO we expect every request to be served in around 400ms and a total of 1000/50 * 400ms = 8000ms = 8s to serve the whole test.
 This should be the same in both services given that we have enough threads to serve the requests in parallel.

 ###### Normal Threads
 ```sh